On June I joined Red Hat as a Senior Software Engineer.

 It doesn’t matter if it was a set of speakers chosen manually or if you sent a call for papers to the internet waiting for proposals.
 If you have few (or none) proposals that improve your diversity line-up, something went wrong.
 Because there are women (and PoC and functionally diverse speakers) out there.
 You just didn’t met them.
 But don’t worry, there’s many things you can do to improve it.

-A network is something that is built slowly.
+A network grows slowly.
 Don’t rush here.
 You will have to invest time looking for the right connections to extend your reach.

 Start with random seeds